CodeToCommunicate/CoCoLessons/03_git_part_1.md

 ### Remote repository in GitHub | Repositorio remoto en GitHub

-GitHub allows us to storage copies of our repositories to shear them with others or hold them as main copies.
+GitHub allows us to store copies of our repositories to share them with others or hold them as main copies.
-These copies are called **remote repository**.
+These copies are called **remote repositories**.

 ---